 - 3. How old the stain is.
 (Washing and drying can set some stains.) - Start with cold or warm water.
 Hot water can set some stains. - When bleach is recommended, use a bleach that is safe for the fabric.
-Dilute chlorine bleach. - Test stain removers on an inside seam or hidden corner of the item to see if the color is removed. - Put the stained area face down on a paper towel or white cloth.
+Dilute chlorine bleach - Test stain removers on an inside seam or hidden corner of the item to see if the color is removed. - Put the stained area face down on a paper towel or white cloth.
 Apply the stain remover to the back of the stain.
-This can force the stain off the fabric instead of through it. - Meat tenderizer or enzyme presoaks help break down some protein stains so they are easier to remove. - Use nonflammable fabric cleaners in a well-ventilated room.
+This can force the stain off the fabric instead of through it. - Meat tenderizer or enzyme presoaks help break down some protein stains so they are easier to remove.